Why Hunger and Fullness Feel Confusing in Recovery — and How to Rebuild Trust in Your Body

 Your body isn’t betraying you when it sends hunger signals.
 It’s asking for care.
 Honoring those cues helps regulate stress, mood, and energy, while ignoring them tends to increase exhaustion and preoccupation with food.

 Nourishment is fuel for your brain.
 Eating enough supports mood stability, helps you process stress, and keeps intrusive thoughts quieter.
-Restriction, even when it feels logical, often adds more mental strain.
+Restriction, even when it feels like an effective short term solution, adds more mental strain in the long run.

 There’s no “perfect” way to eat in recovery.
 Every food can provide something valuable: energy, satisfaction, comfort, or connection.
 Flexibility is part of healing.